 Stevie Ray’s Helicopter Lands in Jarry Park

 I stumbled on a large log that probably rolled under my legs after my safety sweep.
-I went feeling for it with my foot hoping it wasn’t round so that I could stand on it for the show.
+Still shoulder-to-shoulder with everyone around me, I couldn’t really look down so I went feeling for it with my foot hoping it wasn’t round so that I could stand on it for the show.
 I love oblong shapes and I loved this log.
 Wow I was now six feet tall!
 I elbowed my bro-in-law and he followed suit.
-He was on a bigger part of the branch, somewhat more of a trunk in fact.
+He was on a bigger part of the log, somewhat more of a trunk in fact.
 I was standing on the tapered end and struggled to keep my balance but the reward was the clear line of sight to the stage.
-Unobstructed, I may add!

 Stevie Ray appeared on stage and opened with Texas Flood.
-The most poignant and riveting version you ever heard.
+The most poignant and riveting version you’ve ever heard.
 Remember readers, this was Stevie Ray appearing right after his daddy’s funeral!

 Too Drunk to Enjoy the the Show – Feeling No Pain

 I don’t remember the rest of the Stevie Ray’s set but I do remember the concert as being eventful.
-I do remember leaving the show and seeing the drunk by the exit gates still in a horizontal position, somewhat in between a lethargic and lucid state, acknowledging us with a grin.
+I do remember leaving the show and seeing the drunk by the exit gates still in horizontal position, somewhat in between a lethargic and lucid state, acknowledging us with a grin.
 The grin highlighted guilt that he didn’t remember a thing of the show.
 He was too plastered or hammered or whatever you want to call it.
-I have a memory.
+I’m left with this memory.

-Bob first turned me on to Stevie Ray’s music when I was around seventeen at a time when I didn’t care too much for the blues.
+I was first turned me on to Stevie Ray’s music when I was around seventeen at a time when I didn’t care too much for the blues.
 I was more a Chuck Berry, Rolling Stones, Elvis Presley type of listener.
 Little did I know that these were all offspring and offshoots of the blues.
 Stevie Ray made me hear it.
-For me, he brought rock and blues together, while at the same time, separating them.
+For me, he brought rock and blues together, while at the same time, keeping them separated.
 He made me realize the similarities between the blues and country.
 The guitar troubadour made me also appreciate country at a time when I thought only Johnny Cash, Hank Williams, Conway Twitty, and George Jones existed.

 Like B.B.
 King said, “He’s the man who saved the blues.”
 Stevie Ray had a great spirit, which he displayed in his anti-apartheid speech dedicated to brotherly love.
 Stevie Ray became a special role model for me around 1989 when he turned is life around and sobered up.
 He did so for many others as well.
 Buddy Guy says, “He’s my best friend”.